rodrigoazv/rodrigoazv/README.md

 Talk to me about

-- Backend development using **Python, Node.js, Express, GraphQL**
+- Backend development using **Node.js, Express, GraphQL**
 - Front-end development using **React, HTML, Javascript (Typescript), CSS**
 - Database using **PosgresQL and MongoDB**

 ## - 🌱 I’m currently learning

-- Go with messaging, microservice concepts and some codes
+- Go/Java with messaging, microservice concepts and some codes
 - Improving knowledge in database, algorithm and software architecture

 ## Social media :mailbox_with_no_mail: